The Intermediate School New Extension 1911-1980s.

 Tuition Fees – 17s.
 6d. per term, payable in advance. books and stationary extra average cost from 15s. to 17s.
 6d. per annum.
 Mr N. J. Llewellyn was clerk of the governors.

 Following is a link back to the Old School – Original School Building.

 Following is a Link to – The History of the Intermedate School.

 The Technical Annex School.

-September 1928 it was announced that the building of the Technical School was to go ahead, planning was to be applied for and the site at Spring Bank, Abertillery was chosen.
+September 1928 it was announced that the building of a technical school was to go ahead, planning was to be applied for and the site at Spring Bank, Abertillery was chosen.

-In the early 1970s the Intermediate County School was turned into a Junior Comprehensive School, pupils attending ranging from 11 to 13 years of age before leaving to attend the Nantyglo Comprehensive School opened in 1972 to receive pupils 14 to 16 years of age.
-The Roseheyworth Comprehensive (late County School) closed in about 1988 and was demolished.
+In the early 1970’s the Intermediate County School was turned into a Junior Comprehensive School, pupils attending ranging from 11 to 13 years of age before leaving to attend the Nantyglo Comprehensive School which opened in 1972 to receive pupils 14 to 16 years of age.
+The Rose Heyworth Comprehensive (late County School) closed in about 1988 and was demolished.
 The Technical School building closed as a school at the same time and was turned into a Magistrates Court for Abertillery but eventually closed in about 2010 and was demolished.
-To this day nothing has been built on the either sites.
+To this day nothing has been built on the either site.